matiascamiletti/SQLite-Simple-Android/readme.md

     isFirstApplicationStart - return true if is first application start.

     isFirstStartOnAppVersion - return true if is first application start in version ...

+**SQLiteSimpleDAO** methods:

+    updateDatabases - use this, if you need force update for all databases in application